 photos: corey rankin (top left), christopher verheyden (right)

-from her Sydney bush environment ( well outside its native habitat from tropical America, India and Africa) to the outdoor space
+from her Sydney bush environment - which is well outside its native habitat of America, India and Africa - to the outdoor space at Culture at Work.

 She allowed the infestation to (safely) spread, thus demonstrating botanical entropy.
 Ferracin wanted to recreate the same invasive feeling